OfflineIMAP/offlineimap.github.io/_posts/2015-03-25-offlineimap-history.md

 So, what about all of this?

-Well, **OfflineIMAP was promised by some people to a *precarious future*.** Today, we can proudly explain this was wrong.
+Well, **OfflineIMAP was promised by some people to a *precarious future*.** Today, we can proudly notice this was wrong.

 {: .warning}
 **Since it started in 2002, it ran only around 6 months without a maintainer**. **During this period of apparent death, the software was still being improved by single developers.**